-Coastal Migratory Pelagics Fishery Management Plan and Amendments and implemented by the Secretary of Commerce on February 4, 1983 [48 Federal Register 5270].
+Coastal Migratory Pelagics Fishery Management Plan and Amendments The FMP for the Coastal Migratory Pelagic Resources (Mackerels) (GMFMC and SAFMC 1983) was prepared by the Gulf of Mexico and South Atlantic Fishery Management Councils and implemented by the Secretary of Commerce on February 4, 1983 [48 Federal Register 5270].
 The FMP specified statistical reporting measures (Section 12.3.6).